 • Titles of books and substantial periodicals, eg 'Blue Ocean Strategy' and 'World Business'.

-• Titles of TV programmes, films, plays, operas, etc.
+• Titles of TV programs, films, plays, operas, etc.

 • Names of ships and aircraft.

-• Non-English (including Latin) phrases not yet naturalised (eg 'salami' but 'sine qua non').
+• Non-English (including Latin) phrases not yet naturalized (eg 'salami' but 'sine qua non').

 • Names of parties in legal cases, but not the 'v.' (eg 'Jarndyce v.
 Jarndyce').

 Leave the following unitalicized: